oanagrecu/react-personal-portfolio/README.md

 #### Hosting on Netlify

-This website is hosted on Netlify for easy and fast deployment.
-The live site can be found at the following URL:

 [Visit the Website ](https://oanawebsite.netlify.app/)

 Netlify offers automatic deployments, meaning changes made to the GitHub repository will trigger new